Best Halal Brunch in Central London

 What’s the best thing about the weekend?
 It’s brunch time!
 Brunch ought to be my favourite meal of the day.
 I mean, what’s not to love when you can get the best of two meals in one sitting?!
-Whether you’re more of a savoury person or with a sweet tooth, brunch always got you covered.
-Need some inspiration around town?
-Here is a list of London halal brunch spots for you to pick for the weekend and we’ve also included other non-halal but vegetarian-friendly brunch restaurants that we loved.
+Whether you’re more of a savoury person or with a sweet tooth, brunch always has you covered.
+Need some inspiration on where to go?
+Here is a list of central London halal brunch spots for you to pick from for the weekend and we’ve also included other non-halal but vegetarian-friendly brunch restaurants that we loved.
 Let me know which one’s your favourite!

-Where to find halal brunch places in London
+Where to Find Halal Brunch in Central London

-Located just by the Seven Dials circus in Covent Garden, Apple Butter Cafe is easily one of the top London halal brunch spots.
+With locations in Covent Garden and Oxford Circus, Apple Butter Cafe is easily one of the top London halal brunch spots.
 It features an alluring Middle Eastern-inspired fusion menu, speciality coffees, as well as some amazing desserts.
 The Croissant Butter Pudding, especially, was a popular hit and my personal favourite, and Sticky Date & Tahini Pudding is also a big winner.
 As for savouries, try out their Truffle Scrambled Eggs and/or the Croissant Eggs Florentine!
-Check out our full review for Apple Butter Cafe here.

 Popina (Mayfair)

-Halal status: Halal options clearly marked on the menu
+Halal status: Halal options marked on the menu

 Halal status: All meats served are halal